Cope Brothers of Liverpool operated the largest tobacco factory in the world.

 H C Lloyd & Son Ltd of Exeter was acquired in 1924.

-At the time, purchase of American tobacco was limited by quotas from the Government, and Gallaher acquired Cope Brothers to increase its quota allowance.
-Gallaher was also attracted by the strength of the Old Holborn brand.
+At the time purchase of American tobacco was rationed by the British Government, and Gallaher acquired Cope Brothers to increase its quota allowance.
+Gallaher was also attracted by the fast-growing Old Holborn brand.